 On March 12, 1901, Andrew Carnegie, one of the world’s foremost industrialists, offered the city of New York $5.2 million for the construction of sixty-five branch libraries.
 The Scottish immigrant’s fortune eventually would establish many more libraries and charitable foundations.
 A famous quote by Carnegie was, “The man who enters a library is in the best society this world affords; the good and the great welcome him, surround him, and humbly ask to be allowed to become his servants.”

 In his autobiography, Carnegie credited Anderson with providing an opportunity for "working boys" (that some said should not be "entitled to books") to acquire the knowledge to improve themselves.
 Carnegie's personal experience as an immigrant, who with help from others worked his way into a position of wealth, reinforced his belief in a society based on merit, where anyone who worked hard could become successful.
 This conviction was a major element of his philosophy of giving in general, and of his libraries as its best known expression.

 For more details regarding this impressive building we encourage you to check out and read the book, “The Delamere Saga-The Untold Story of Vale Royal Abbey” that provides more information related to the history of Royton, Lancashire.

 Editor’s Note: If you would like to lodge your protest to this terrible decision to sell off this famous building to a private developer, we would encourage you to write and lodge your protest to the Town Clerk, District Town Hall, Rochdale Road, Royton, OL2 6QG, Lancashire, England.

-If you would like to use this extract regarding the world famous Carnegie Library in Royton, please contact us at our Long Beach offices with a written request for our records, click here.
+If you would like to use this extract regarding the world famous Carnegie Library in Royton, please contact us at our Long Beach offices with a written request (for our records only), click here.
 Also please read our web page regarding copyright details, click here.

 colleges & varsities